puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-security-windows-information-protection.md

 - Obvious separation between personal and corporate data, without requiring employees to switch environments or apps.
 - Additional data protection for existing line-of-business apps without a need to update the apps.
-- The ability to remote wipe corporate data from Intune Mobile Device Management (MDM) enrolled devices while leaving personal data unaffected.
+- The ability to remote wipes corporate data from Intune Mobile Device Management (MDM) enrolled devices while leaving personal data unaffected.
-- Audit reports for tracking issues and remedial actions.
+- Audit reports for tracking issues and remedial actions such as compliance training for users.
 - Integration with your existing management system to configure, deploy, and manage WIP.
 Some examples are Microsoft Intune, Microsoft Endpoint Configuration Manager, or your current mobile device management (MDM) system.

 ## WIP policy and protection modes